Sarah Russin, Executive Director (3/14) she/her

-Juan Silverio, Assistant Director of Programming (2/20) they/them
+Juan Silverio, Assistant Director of Programming (02/20) they/she

 Camille Wong is a research-based artist and arts administrator in Los Angeles.
 They began at LACE as the inaugural Mel and Leta Ramos Family Foundation Apprentice in 2020 and now coordinate the organization’s external communications and marketing.
 Her practice is invested in finding invisible dynamics of power embedded in technologies, social infrastructures, and the built environment.
 Their approach spans interactive websites, experimental video, sculpture, and writing, to reveal the extensive influence of power obscured within the texture of social spaces.
-Wong is currently a MFA student in the Design Media Arts department at the University of California, Los Angeles.
-They received a BA in Art and Environmental Studies at the University of California, Santa Barbara.
+Wong received an MFA in Media Art at the University of California, Los Angeles and a BA in Art and Environmental Studies at the University of California, Santa Barbara.

 Camille (at) welcometolace.org